waldo2188/OpenIdConnectRelyingPartyBundle/Resources/doc/index.md

     jwk_cache_ttl 86400             #Validity periods in second where the JWK store in cache is valid
     enabled_state: true             #Enable the use of the state value.
 This is useful for mitigate replay attack
     enabled_nonce: true             #Enable the use of the nonce value.
 This is useful for mitigate replay attack
+    enduserinfo_request_method: POST#Define the method (POST, GET) used to request the Enduserinfo Endpoint of the OIDC Provider
 ```

 I recommend you to set a path for `default_target_path`.
 Because you risk to